 It's a simple yet surprisingly tricky question because you won't always know what angle a seller is coming from.

 They may think their property is worth much more and want you to raise your offer.

 They may also have no idea what their property is worth, and since they have no objective basis for what the number should be, they want to hear your rationale on how you arrived at your number.

-Whatever the situation is, there are a few different ways you can respond to this question.
-Let’s look at a few options…
+Whatever the situation, you can respond to this question in a few different ways.
+Let's look at a few options…